dmbarbour/glas/docs/GlasDesign.md

         ^expr =>
             match(expr) {
-            | val:v => v
+            | ok:v => v
-            | other => return other;
+            | (err:_) as e => return e;
             }

-That is, `^expr` will either extract a value or return early with to the function's caller with an `other` variant.
-This is not the same as exceptions because propagation must be explicit at each step.
-But the pattern is concise, catchable, and extensible, so may serve a similar role.
+That is, `^expr` either extracts a value or propagates an error upwards to the function's caller via early return.
+Although propagation is explicit, it is clear and concise.
+Use of RAII patterns enables early return without cleanup clutter.

-Third, Glas will support [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) patterns to avoid repetitive cleanup code otherwise common for early returns.
-Programmers may write `unwind { actions }` to specify that `actions` should be evaluated just before leaving the current block scope.
-The statement `use x = expr` is shorthand for `var x = expr; unwind { x!dispose() }`.
-Anonymous `use expr` is also supported, and is convenient for managing the implicit environment.

-Finally, Glas program may `abort` with some message.
-Abort cannot be caught or observed, so the error information is intended for developers.
-Relatedly, `absurd` can document conditions that should be provably unreachable at runtime.
-If an assumption of absurdity has not been discharged, it behaves as `abort` at runtime.
-Annotations can control runtime use of abort, e.g. for mission-critical or embedded systems.
+Third, a Glas program may `abort` with some message.
+Abort cannot be observed or caught within the program (modulo advanced uses of reflection).
+Relatedly, `absurd` has the same behavior as `abort`, but additionally documents that the error should be provably unreachable.

 Overall, Glas programs are not too different from other imperative-OO languages for error handling.

+## Loops

+Glas supports conventional imperative loops.

+        while(cond) { }
+        do { } while(cond);
+        for x in (seq) { }

+Here `seq` refers to an object interface to step through or generate a sequence of values on demand (details TBD).
+The `while` and `do-while` loops behave as one familiar with imperative programming would expect.

+In addition, loops support the conventional `break` and `continue` statements.
+To support nested loops, I intend to also permit labels on loops that may be used in `break` or `continue`.
+A proposed syntax:

+        foo: while(cond1) {
+            ...
+            while(cond2) {
+                if(cond3) { continue 'foo; }
+            }
+        }

+Labels at the statement layer are thus treated distinctly from labels at the expression layer, but with some relationship.
+Labels are second class; `'foo` would be a syntactic element, not an expression.

+Glas will support several variations on loops for convenience and clarity:

+        until(cond) { } => while(not (cond)) { }
+        do { } until(cond); => do { } while(not (cond));
+        loop { } => while(true) { }
+        cyclic { } => do { } while(false);

+Use of `cyclic` would mostly support invariant type-constraints like loops, or use of (potentially labeled) `break` to exit the block early.

+Note: Glas does not encourage use of recursive functions as a basis for loops.
+There will be no tail-call optimization, and a warning may be issued if the compiler cannot guarantee bounded call-depth.

+## Conditionals and Pattern Matching

+## Function Definition

+## Postfix Function Calls

+## Object Definition

 ## Concurrency

 Glas naturally supports fine-grained dataflow concurrency.
 However, between early returns and the implicit environment, dataflow is sequential by default.
-To solve this, Glas uses `async (e) { actions }` to forbid early returns, control the environment, and document the intention of concurrency.
-This immediately returns an `(env:, result:)` pair of futures, while computing in a background thread.
+To solve this, Glas uses `async &e { ... }` to control the environment, forbid or isolate early returns to limited scope, and document the intention for concurrency.
+This statement immediately returns a future result and environment (the latter by reference), and may evaluate the body in a separate thread.

 ## Concurrent Channels